eloj/radix-sorting/README.md

 ### <a name="signed-keys"></a>Signed integer keys

-To treat the key as a signed integer, we need to manipulate the sign-bit, since by default this is set for negative numbers, meaning they would appear at the end of the result.
+To treat the key as a signed integer, we need to manipulate the sign-bit, which is the top-most 'most significant' bit, since by default this is set for negative numbers, meaning they would appear at the end of the result.
 Using the [xor operator](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) we flip the top bit, which neatly solves the problem: